osmedeus/documentation/src/faq.md

 ???+ info "I got some error while running the scan?"
     ![having-error-with-some-tools](/static/faq/having-error-with-some-tools.png){ loading=lazy }
     You can use `osmedeus health` command to check if the install is okay or not.

-    Sometimes error show up mean some of the tools require token to run like `github-subdomains` but you can ignore it since I already catch the error

 ???+ question "Where I can get a live support?"
     You can Join **[Discord Server here](https://discord.gg/gy4SWhpaPU)** to see if anyone can help